[Also check the annotated list of all posts on this blog]

 My name is Ewen Le Borgne.
-I was born in Brittany, France and live now in Addis Ababa (Ethiopia).
-I work for the International Livestock Research Institute (ILRI) as knowledge sharing and communication specialist.
-This blog is my space to reflect about the fascinating world of social change and learning, knowledge management (KM), borrowing from my work at ILRI and whatever other occasion life presents me.
+I was born in Brittany, France and work as a freelance consultant on collaboration, engagement and learning.
+This blog is now much less active but used to be my space to reflect about the fascinating world of social change and learning, knowledge management (KM), borrowing from my work and whatever other occasion life presents me.
 I hope this page sheds some light onto who I am, what I care for and what I blog about.
 There is no learning as deep and valuable as social: I value dialogue on this blog, so feel free to reply, comment, rate and engage to keep the dialogue open.
 Cheers!

 Who I am: my (professional) development path

-My interest for social learning goes back to observing how my fellow human beings communicate with one another, when I was a very quiet and not so sociable child (that time is long gone ha ha).
-That interest became a professional hobby in stages: After my master’s degree in communication, I worked for the London-based web design agency Wax New Media (now Wax Digital), working on marketing websites.
+My interest for social learning goes back to observing how my fellow human beings communicate with one another, when I was a very quiet and not so sociable child (that time is long gone ha ha ha).
+That interest became a professional hobby developing in stages: After my master’s degree in communication, I worked for the London-based web design agency Wax New Media (now defunct Wax Digital), working on web marketing.
 The online planet split wide-open in front of me.
 A good first step.

 From there I moved on to IRC the Holland-based International Water and Sanitation Centre and worked on the corporate website and the news services of IRC in French and Spanish: Sources Nouvelles and Boletin de Noticias.
 Moving from the superficial glitz of marketing to the seriousness of information management was quite interesting in some way but also rather dry.
 I realised that for someone working in a development cooperation agency, I didn’t travel and more importantly I didn’t get to work with our partners in Africa and Latin America much at all.
 How could I make sense of who they are, the conditions under which they work, their perspective on life?
 This was not enough.